Skip to main content

 Understanding the Results

-P-Values
+P-Values (For Reference)

-< 0.01INVESTIGATEStatistically significant deviation
+< 0.01Statistically significant deviation detected

 Expected Failures